 What is PPP?

-Point-to-Point connection is one of the most common types of WAN connection.
-PPP connections are used to connect LANs to service provider WANs, and to connect LAN segments within an organisation network.
-A LAN-to-WAN point-to-point connection is also referred to as a serial connection or leased-line connection, because the lines are leased from a carrier (usually a telephone company) and are dedicated for use by the company leasing the lines.
+A point-to-point connection is one of the most common types of WAN connection.
+PPP connections are used to connect LANs to service provider WANs, and to connect LAN segments within an organization network.
+A LAN-to-WAN point-to-point connection is also referred to as a serial connection or leased-line connection because the lines are leased from a carrier (usually a telephone company) and are dedicated for use by the company leasing the lines.

 Simply, when you establish a connection to your ISP (Internet Service Provider) through a modem.
 The connection between the ISP and you make up two points on the network.
 Therefore, the protocol that is used for establishing this connectivity between the two of you is the Point-to-Point Protocol or the PPP.

 Note: The default serial encapsulation method when you connect two Cisco routers is HDLC.
 This means Cisco HDLC can only work with other Cisco devices.
 However, when you need to connect to a non-Cisco router, you should use PPP encapsulation.

 The basic purpose of PPP at this point is to transport layer-3 packets across a Data Link layer point-to-point link.
 This is one of many advantages to using PPP, it is not proprietary.

 PPP can be used over twisted pair, fiber-optic lines, and satellite transmission.
 PPP provides transport over ATM, Frame Relay, ISDN and optical links.
 For security, PPP allows you to authenticate or secure connections using either Password Authentication Protocol (PAP) or the more effective Challenge Handshake Authentication Protocol (CHAP).

 PPP contains four main components:

 EIA/TIA-232-C, V.24, V.35, and ISDN A Physical layer international standard for serial